Fiona Loewi

 Fiona Loewi (born 1975) is a Canadian actress.
 She attended McGill University and the London Academy of Music and Dramatic Art.
-She is perhaps best known for Love and Death on Long Island.
-Her married name is Fiona Loewi Reinhardt and she is the mother of three children and lives in Los Angeles, CA. She and her husband Sandro are co-owners of Cheebo, an American cuisine organic food restaurant in Los Angeles.
+She is perhaps best known for her role in Love and Death on Long Island.
+She is the mother of three children and lives in Los Angeles, CA. She and her husband, Sandro Reinhardt, are co-owners of Cheebo, an American cuisine organic food restaurant in Los Angeles.